 When you create a new Function App via standard Azure Portal wizard, it creates automatically a Storage Account.
 This Storage Account has opened public endpoint and the Function App interacts with storage via SAS (Shared Access Signature) via public endpoint.

-This is not so dangerous setup as you could read it for first time – all file containers in this Storage Account has Public access level value Private, so you still need to have storage access key for accessing these files.
+This is not so dangerous setup. as you could read it for first time – all file containers in this Storage Account has for Public access level value Private, so you still need to have storage access key for accessing these files.

-On other hand, on this setup with a combination of some vulnerability, you could get the content on storage easily compromised and for some workloads you need to reduce the risk with adding extra layer of protection.
+On the other hand, in this setup, with a combination of some vulnerability, you could get the content on storage easily compromised and for some workloads you need to reduce the risk with adding extra layer of protection.

 This setup is based on limiting access to the Storage Account and requires having a vNET.
 Public endpoint of Storage Account is disabled and there is created a PrivateLink endpoint of the Storage Account into Function App’s vNET.